Things To Do In Red River Gorge & Natural Bridge Resort State Park, Kentucky

 Hours: Monday - Sunday: 9 am - 9 pm

-Miguels Pizza - in addition to have awesome homemade pizza for over 30 years (34 to be exact), you need to know that Miquels was established to serve the rock climbers who come from all over the world to climb rocks here, many of them staying in tents on the land around and in back of Miquels.
+Miguels Pizza -Hip cafe featuring made-to-order pizza combined with a climbing gear shop & campgrounds.
+In addition to making delicious homemade pizza for over 40 years, Miquels was established to serve the rock climbers who come from all over the world to climb rocks here, many of them staying in tents on the land around and in back of Miquels.
 But all visitors - rock climbers or not - love this place and come back year after year.
+Newest features include a longer beverage list: Ale-8, beer, wine, fire cider and margaritas!
+Check out Miguel's Rock Climbing Shop

-It is located just up the road from the entrance to Natural Bridge State Resort Park, making it a great place to stop before or after: 1) hiking up to the Natural Bridge Arch (or taking the sky lift to the top of the arch), 2) swimming at the huge outdoor pool at Hemlock Lodge at Natural Bridge, 2) fishing at Mill Creek Lake, which is nearby.
+Miguel's is located just up the road from the entrance to Natural Bridge State Resort Park (NBSRP), making it a great place to stop before or after: 1) hiking up to the Natural Bridge Arch (or taking the sky lift to the top of the arch), 2) swimming/kayaking/canoeing in the Red River in the Gorge, or 3) fishing at nearby Mill Creek Lake.
 NBSRP also has picnic tables and a stream for fishing.

 Miguels is close to all of these activities.
 They also do catering for local events like weddings, business meetings, family reunions.